rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```

 ### Avoiding passwords at the command line
 The above example suffer from one shortcoming -- the password for user `bob` is entered at the command line.
 This is not ideal, as someone with access to the process table could learn the password.
-You can avoid this via the `-join-as` option, which will tell rqlite to retrieve the password from the configuration file. **Note that a cluster will use this same user if and when it issues an automatic _remove_ operation on shut down.**
+You can avoid this via the `-join-as` option, which will tell rqlite to retrieve the password from the configuration file. **Note that a cluster will use this same user if and when it contacts the Leader to issue an automatic _remove_ operation on shut down.**
 ```bash
 rqlited -auth config.json -http-addr localhost:4003 -http-cert server.crt \
 -http-key key.pem -raft-addr :4004 -join https://localhost:4001 -join-as bob \